Commonwealth Bank offers to pay record fine

 Undeclared deposits

+Commonwealth Bank and intelligence agency Australian Transaction Reports and Analysis Centre (Austrac) agreed to the fine following court-ordered mediation.

-Most of the alleged breaches related to the bank's deposit machines, which could accept up to A$20,000 in cash at a time, anonymously if the person depositing was not a Commonwealth customer.
+Most of the breaches related to the bank's deposit machines, which could accept up to A$20,000 in cash at a time, anonymously if the person depositing was not a Commonwealth customer.

-The bank failed to meet deadlines for reporting transactions over the legal threshold of A$10,000, according to the Australian Transaction Reports and Analysis Centre.
+The bank failed to meet deadlines for reporting transactions over the legal threshold of A$10,000, according to Austrac.

 Commonwealth Bank said the breaches were due to a coding error, which meant the machines failed to automatically report the transactions.